Reusing Previous Computations

 Layout is now pretty fast and correct thanks to the ProtectedField abstraction.
 However, because most of our dependencies are established implicitly, by read, it’s hard to tell which fields will ultimately get invalidated from any given operation.
 That makes it hard to understand which operations are fast and which are slow, especially as we add new style and layout features.
 This auditability concern happens in real browsers, too.
 After all, real browsers are millions, not thousands, of lines long, and support thousands of CSS properties.
 Their dependency graphs are dramatically more complex than our browser’s.

-We’d therefore like to make it easier to see the dependency graph.
+We’d therefore like to make it easier to see the dependency graph, though see Figure 5 for an idea of the scale of the task.
 And along the way we can centralize invariants about the shape of that graph.
 That will harden our browser against accidental bugs in the future and also improve performance.

 An easy first step is explicitly listing the dependencies of each ProtectedField.
 We can make this an optional constructor parameter: